JudiniLabs/code-gpt-docs/docs/tutorial-basics/installation.md

 ## Enter your API Key
 Once you have your API Key, you can enter it into CodeGPT:
 - Paste your API Key into the text box and press **Enter⏎**.
-- Run the command `Developer: Reload Window`
+- Execute the command `Developer: Reload Window` to apply changes.

 :::caution